Ashermuzic/front-end-mentor-result-summary-component-Challenge/README.md

 nothing special going on here

-but feel free to do waht ever :)
+but feel free to do whatever :)